Questions to ask when applying to dance college

 - Contextual Studies, including Dance History & Appreciation, Physiology, Teaching Methodology etc.

-- Dance Teacher Training, including ISTD* DDI & DDE
+- Dance Teacher Training, including ISTD* DDE (Diploma of Dance Education)

-*RAD: Royal Academy of Dance; ISTD: Imperial Society of Teachers of Dancing; SDA: Spanish Dance Association.
+*RAD: Royal Academy of Dance; ISTD: Imperial Society of Teachers of Dancing; SDS: Spanish Dance Society.

 Question 7.
 What qualifications will I get?